git-for-windows/git-for-windows.github.io/FAQ.md

 For extracting 7z/zip archives see [page](https://github.com/git-for-windows/git/wiki/Zip-Archives---extracting-the-released-archives).

+## Are there 'Nightly' builds of the latest and greatest

+The Git for Windows builds are not quite that frequent, but there are Snapshot builds listed at https://wingit.blob.core.windows.net/files/index.html

+These often 'fix' (or attempt fixes) recent issues before a new formal release.
+Check their commit notes and links to issues to see if your problem is included.

 ## Some native console programs don't work when run from Git Bash.
 How to fix it?